tmurakami/dexopener/README.md

 ## Extending

-To replace the `Application` instance while testing, simply extend from `DexOpenerAndroidJUnitRunner`.
+To replace your `Application` instance while testing, all you need to do is extend `DexOpenerAndroidJUnitRunner` class instead of `AndroidJUnitRunner` and override the `newApplication(ClassLoader, String, Context)` method, as shown here:

 ```java
 public class YourAndroidJUnitRunner extends DexOpenerAndroidJUnitRunner {
     @Override